 If you're planning on visiting a house, always call before starting out on your journey.
 Some houses are open only by appointment or have very limited hours.

-For more detailed information about the accessibility of houses open to the public, we recommend Hudson's Historic Houses & Gardens.
+For more detailed information about the accessibility of houses open to the public, we recommend Hudson's Historic Houses & Gardens, Castles and Heritage Sites.
 Hudson's is the most comprehensive and informative publication available on the subject.

 The DiCamillo Companion, Ltd. is not

 affiliated with, nor receives any compensation from, Amazon or Hudson's.